Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/insert_en.md

 	* ContOnDup(Bool): represent whether insert continue(no errors were reported) when hitting index key duplicate error.
 	* ReturnOID(Bool): represent whether insert return the "_id" field of the record for user.
+    * ReplaceOnDup(Bool): represent whether replace the exist value to the inserting value when hitting index key duplicate error, and continue the left records (no errors were reported).

 	Format: { ContOnDup: true, ReturnOID: false }